HouseTrip/housetrip.github.com/_posts/2014-11-25-calendar-refactoring.md

 author_url: http://www.alfredo.motta.name
 author_avatar: http://www.gravatar.com/avatar/c1044117a60a9c37a232cf8b6e2c87a8.png
 summary: |
-    Recently at HouseTrip I refactored the code of a complex frontend calendar.
-In this blog post I'll show you (i) how I translated the visual design into the code design, (ii) how I went beyond the basic Backbone.js patterns to make the calendar easier to understand and extend, and (iii) how the previous decisions affected the overall quality of the resulting code, hopefully using some kind of scientific metric.
+    Frontend components are hard to implement and more often than not the code reflects this complexity.
+In this blog post I will show you how I refactored the code of a complex frontend calendar sharing some of the findings that lead to a cleaner implementation.
 ---

 ## Introduction

-Recently at HouseTrip I refactored the code of a complex frontend calendar.
-In this blog post I'll show you (i) how I translated the visual design into the code design, (ii) how I went beyond the basic Backbone.js patterns to make the calendar easier to understand and extend, and (iii) how the previous decisions affected the overall quality of the resulting code, hopefully using some kind of scientific metric.
+Frontend components are hard to implement and more often than not the code reflects this complexity.
+In this blog post I will show you how I refactored the code of a complex frontend calendar sharing some of the findings that lead to a cleaner implementation.

+First I'll give you a [quick overview](#sec-visual-design) of the calendar I am going to refactor.
+Then I will show you [the first implementation](#sec-iceberg) together with [some metrics](#sec-evaluation) demonstrating why I was not happy about it.
+Starting from here I will present you how I [refactored the code](#sec-refactoring) following some well know design principles.
+The resulting code is [evaluated](#sec-evaluation-2) against the same metrics used for the first implementation.

-## Visual design
+## <a name='sec-visual-design' />Visual design

 HouseTrip is a revolutionary holiday rental website where you can book a whole home for less than the price of a hotel room.
 When you land on the homepage you get asked promptly to enter the **destination** of your holiday, the **dates** and the **number of people**.
 The date selection functionality is offered by the calendar I am presenting here.